eliahderechte/batch-for-boredom/README.md

 ```

 ## Compability
-It should be working on Windows 10, 8 and 7 without major problems, due to simple coding and not using complex commands.
+It should be working on Windows 10, 8 and 7 without major problems, due to simple coding and not using complex commands which were added later on.
 There may be partially malfunctions, but all in all, it should be working.